Flavor-Forge/flavor-forge.github.io/index.md

 ### Add Recipe Page

 This page allows you to add your recipe for the community to see.
 Get started now and if you're rated highly enough you might even be featured on the Home Page!
--**Name**: Here you can list the name of the dish -**Description**: Give a short description for those who have never tried it before -**Ingredient Name**: Add the ingredients -**Quantity**: List the quantity of the ingredient to add.
+- **Name**: Here you can list the name of the dish
+- **Description**: Give a short description for those who have never tried it before
+- **Ingredient Name**: Add the ingredients
+   - **Quantity**: List the quantity of the ingredient to add.
-   -**Price**: Tell people how much this ingredient costs so they can see how much they save.
+   - **Price**: Tell people how much this ingredient costs so they can see how much they save.
--**Instructions**: Here you can tell people how to make the dish, give them a step-by-step tutorial.
+- **Instructions**: Here you can tell people how to make the dish, give them a step-by-step tutorial.
--**Picture**: Submit a link to a picture of your dish to add it to the recipe.
+- **Picture**: Submit a link to a picture of your dish to add it to the recipe.
--**Rating**: Be the first one to give yourself a rating, be sure to be honest.
+- **Rating**: Be the first one to give yourself a rating, be sure to be honest.

 ![Add Recipe page](images/addrecipepage.png)